jupyterlite/cockle/README.md

-npx playwright install --with-deps chromium npm run build npm run test npm run test:report
+npx playwright install --with-deps chromium npm run build npm run test
 ```

-You can interactively run individual tests using `npm run test:ui`.
+You can interactively run individual playwright tests using `npm run test:integration:ui`.

 In addition, the `demo` directory contains separate visual tests that can be run in the same way.
 Only Linux screenshots are stored within the repository.